coq/ceps/text/069-coq-roadmap.md

 to add and remove items, to reflect the evolution of the project.

-Once adopted through the CEP process, the roadmap will be kept up-to-date in a living document on the wiki (while the merged step will represent a point in time).
+Once adopted through the CEP process, the roadmap will be kept up-to-date in a living document on the wiki (while the merged CEP will represent a point in time).
 From time to time, we will go back to using the CEP process to trigger a discussion with the community on the updated roadmap (and also to address more precisely the medium and long term levels of the roadmap).